 Financial Aid-Consumer Information: Based on a combination of approvals, authorization, and accreditation, our students are eligible to apply for and receive tuition aid and financial assistance while attending the college.
-A list of these programs includes:

-Federal PELL Grant: Does not require repayment (FPELL)
+A list of these programs includes: Federal PELL Grant: Does not require repayment (FPELL).

 General Financial Aid Information: If the student qualifies for financial aid, or if they have questions, or need sections of the handbook clarified, contact the financial aid office at the school.
 Additional information regarding the student aid programs available can be found in "The Student Guide" and the "Free Application for Federal Student Aid" (FAFSA) published by the U.S. Department of Education.
-Additional information can be obtained by calling the Federal Student Aid Information center between 9:00 a.m. and 5:00 p.m.
+Additional information center between 9:00 a.m. and 5:00 p.m.
 (Eastern Time), Monday through Friday at 1-(800) 433-3243.